Olivia Culpo Dons Black Bikini On Romantic Austin Getaway With Danny Amendola

 Although the couple appears to be back together again, one source has said that they “are not exclusively dating, but are working on the relationship,” according to Inquisitr.

 On the other hand, another source told E!
-News that the couple is “exclusively back together and are in a great place since splitting… They really needed space and to figure things out, but their paths led them to reconnect again and they’re really happy.”
+News that the couple is “exclusively back together and are in a great place since splitting.
+They really needed space and to figure things out, but their paths led them to reconnect again and they’re really happy.”

-Olivia and Danny have been on-and-off since they first got together in 2016, with the latest break reportedly starting around March 2018.
-Even so, Danny’s been making brief appearances in Olivia’s Insta stories, including one yesterday.
+Olivia and Danny have been on-and-off since they first got together in 2016, with the latest break reportedly starting around March, 2018.
+Even so, Danny’s been making brief appearances in Olivia’s Instagram stories, including one yesterday.

-On Thursday, Olivia shared a photo of her by the water, about to pop a bottle of what looks like champagne.
+On Thursday, Olivia shared a photo of herself by the water, about to pop a bottle of what looks like champagne.
 The caption read, “Because it’s almost FLYDAY,” and now we know that she was flying to Austin.
 She wore a vibrant green dress with oversized earrings.

 Olivia’s been fairly busy recently, as she just attended the 2018 Sports Illustrated Swimsuit show in Miami.
 She wore a stunning, bright red dress with a chic shoulder accent.
 Culpo even added that she did her own hair and makeup, and is going to start posting more “tutorial-ishhh videos,” asking fans, “What kind of looks do you want to see?!”
 Her red lips complemented her outfit perfectly, while she kept the rest of her makeup fairly neutral.

 If fans are wondering why Olivia and Danny have been going back and forth, it might be because Olivia is such an independent woman.

-One source said that “Olivia has minor commitment issues and is very independent, making it hard for her to be in a relationship.
-She also travels often and is very busy with work, which is hard.”
+“Olivia has minor commitment issues and is very independent, making it hard for her to be in a relationship.
+She also travels often and is very busy with work, which is hard,” one source said.